ruby/www.ruby-lang.org/en/documentation/ruby-from-other-languages/index.md

-In Java, `public` means a method is accessible by anyone. `protected` means the class’s instances, instances of descendant classes, and instances of classes in the same package can access it, but not anyone else, and `private` means nobody besides the classes instances can access the method.
+In Java, `public` means a method is accessible by anyone. `protected` means the class’s instances, instances of descendant classes, and instances of classes in the same package can access it, but not anyone else, and `private` means nobody besides the class's instances can access the method.

 Ruby differs slightly. `public` is, naturally, public. `private` means